EdinUser/YouTubeLocalHistory/docs/FAQ.md

 ### Q: Can I delete individual videos from my history?
 **A:** Yes, click the "Delete" button next to any video to remove it from your history.

+### Q: Can I remove a video directly from a YouTube thumbnail?
+**A:** Yes.
+Hover a thumbnail to reveal the **"Remove from history"** button added by the extension.
+Clicking it removes that video from your local history immediately.

 ### Q: Will deleted videos stay deleted?
 **A:** YES!
 We've implemented a robust deletion system:
 - **Deleted videos stay deleted** across all your devices